consists of a global cluster and one or more workload clusters. The global cluster must be upgraded before any workload clusters.

 If the global cluster is configured with the global DR (Disaster Recovery) solution, follow the global DR procedure strictly.
 Otherwise, follow the Standard procedure .

 Copy the core package to any control plane node of the global cluster.
-Extract the package and cd
+Extract the package and cd into the extracted directory.

 If the global cluster uses the built-in registry, run: